BolivarTech/Evolutionary_Linear_Kalman_Filter_Tuning/README.md

 - `KalmanFilter.py`: Contains the implementation of the Kalman Filter.
 - `SignalGenerator.py`: Contains the implementation of the Signal Generator.
 - `Kalman_Filter.ipynb`: Jupyter notebook demonstrating the usage of the Kalman Filter and the grid search for optimal parameters.
+- `Evolutive_Optimizator.ipynb`: Jupyter notebook demonstrating the usage of the genetic algorithm to find the optimal parameters for the Kalman Filter.

 ## Requirements

 - Python 3.x
 - NumPy
 - Matplotlib
+- DEAP (for genetic algorithm)
 - tqdm (optional, for progress bar)
-- DEAP (optional, for genetic algorithm)
 - Jupyter Notebook (for running the notebook)

 ## Installation